khchu93/ComputerVision/notes/VGG.md

 ## Key Achievements
 - Proposed a network of increasing depth using an architecture with very small receptive field (= convolution filter): 3 x 3
-    - A stack of very small conv. layer (without spatial pooling in between) has the same effective receptive field of a large conv. layer (ex.
+    - A stack of very small conv. layer (without spatial pooling in between) has the same effective receptive field as a large conv. layer (ex.
 A stack of two 3 x 3 = receptive field of 5 x 5, three 3 x 3 = receptive field of 7 x 7)
     - With more rectification layers instead of a single one, the decision function becomes more discriminative
     - Decreased the number of parameters at the convolutional layers while maintaining the same performance (but it exploded in the fully connected layers)
         - three 3 x 3 has 3(3<sup>2</sup>C<sup>2</sup>) = 27C<sup>2</sup> weights